xlwings/xlwings/docs/debugging.rst

 .. figure:: images/debugging_error.png
     :scale: 65%

-.. note:: On Mac, if the ``import`` of a module/package fails before xlwings is imported, the popup will not be shown and the StatusBar
+.. note:: On Mac, if the ``import`` of a module/package fails before ``xlwings`` is imported, the popup will not be shown and the StatusBar
     will not be reset.
-However, the error will still be logged in the log file.
-For the location of the logfile, see :ref:`log`.
+However, the error will still be logged in the log file (``/Users/<User>/Library/Containers/com.microsoft.Excel/Data/xlwings.log``).

 RunPython
 ---------